This briefing sets out the actions a business should take when a dispute or potential dispute arises.

 - Other parties.
 Tell the business’ legal advisers if there is any other party who may be liable or should be involved in the case (for example, was the disputed work sub-contracted?).

-- Assets.
-Inform the business’ legal advisers if the other party may consider disposing of its assets so that it cannot pay if it loses.
+- Inform the business’ legal advisers if the other party may consider disposing of its assets so that it cannot pay if it loses.
 A business may be able to obtain a court order to secure its claim.
 Also consider where the other party’s assets are located.

 - Management time.
 Keep a record of management time taken by the case.
+It may be useful to construct a timeline of events.

 - Case review.
 Review how the case is going on a regular basis.
 Consult all areas of the business that the dispute is likely to have an impact on.